BIO

 2021 Residency artist at Guldagergaard International Ceramic Research Centre, Skælskør, Denmark

-2024 Connected Vessels, Wilfrid Israel Museum of Asian Art, Hazorea, Israel
+2024 Artist Talk as part of the exhibition Connected Vessels, Wilfrid Israel Museum of Asian Art, Hazorea, Israel

-2022 University for the Creative Arts, Farnham, UK
+2022 Guest Talk University for the Creative Arts, Farnham, UK

-2020 Bezalel Academy of Arts and Design, Jerusalem, Israel
+2020 Guest Talk, Bezalel Academy of Arts and Design, Jerusalem, Israel

 Press

-Woodcock Victoria, "Meet the artisans whose work explores the beauty in imperfection", April 2022 (artist feature)
+Woodcock Victoria, "Meet the artisans whose work explores the beauty in imperfection", Financial Times, April 2022

 Textura Magazine, Glass Circle, Israel Museum, artist Daphna Kafman presents contemporary glass works alongside Byzantine pieces from Apollonia, Sept 2025